Yesspeak

+An extended version of the documentary of 3 hours in length was released as a 2 DVD set.
 Divided into ten chapters, the programme systematically covers the background, history, and outlook of the group before an extended interview with each of the five members of the group.
 There are also discussions with members on the band's music and glimpses of the band's 2003 world tour.